SR RUBY ON RAILS DEVELOPER

 - Authored PolyBelongsTo – An advanced Rails – ActiveRecord relationship library.

 - Authored DynaSpan – A Rails Ajax helper gem for creating dynamically modifiable text on web pages.

-- Authored many other Open Source libraries available on Github.
+- Authored and contributed to around 80 other Open Source libraries available on Github.

 - Open Source game released in 2002 called Py Connect Four written in Python using the PyGame SDL library

 - Refactoring for the Tell Don’t Ask Pattern